bee-browser/bee/libs/jsruntime/docs/internals.md

       //
       // A special variable called ##coroutine can be used inside the coroutine.
       //
-      // The lambda function of the coroutine will be called with the following arguments the
+      // The lambda function of the coroutine will be called with the following arguments when the
       // coroutine resumes:
       //
       //   ##promise: The promise returned from the ramp function.